sruthisivakumar16/Text-to-Image-Generation-for-Tamil-using-Multilingual-CLIP-and-Diffusion-models/README.md

 # README: Tamil Text-to-Image Generation with Stable Diffusion

 This repo has supporting materials for my Masters dissertation.
-Soon to be published in arXiv.

 ## Overview
 This repository contains Jupyter notebooks, scripts, and models for research focused on improving text-to-image generation for the Tamil language using Stable Diffusion models.
 The contents include fine-tuning scripts, evaluation tools, and other supporting files necessary to replicate the experiments and generate the results discussed in the study.